GPS or Laser

 - No front, middle and back of green distance.
 While you may be getting the exact distance to the pin, it’s not always apparent where on the green the pin is located.

-I personally like to use a Laser.
-My hands are steady, however, very windy conditions do make it more difficult to hit the target.
+My hands are steady, therefore I enjoy using a laser.
+However, very windy conditions do make it more difficult to hit the target.
 Most courses have reflecting devices on the flag stick to make the measurement easier to attain.
-And I am able to get an accurate reading to “the back edge of the bunker” or the “front of the green”.
-The view in a laser is magnified greatly so I can easily see where the pin is located.
+Because the yardages are so accurate, I am able to get an exact reading to “the back edge of the bunker” or the “front of the green”.
+Furthermore, the view in a laser is magnified greatly so I can easily see where the pin is located.

-It’s up to you.
-But either choice will get you the important yardages that are necessary to play great golf.
+In the end it’s up to you.
+Either choice will get you the important yardages that are necessary to play great golf.